biolink/biolink-model/docs/ModelToDiseaseMixin.md

----
-parent: Mixins
-title: biolink:ModelToDiseaseMixin
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: ModelToDiseaseMixin
+# Type: model to disease mixin

 This mixin is used for any association class for which the subject (source node) plays the role of a 'model', in that it recapitulates some features of the disease in a way that is useful for studying the disease outside a patient carrying the disease